The American Revolution

 However, in 1793, Eli Whitney had invented the cotton gin, which made cotton growing a very profitable proposition; and cotton was an ideal crop in the climate of the southern states (where the tobacco crop had previously been dominant but was now in decline).

-The Missouri Compromise had resolved a particularly tense political issue over the admission of Missouri, a slave state, into the Union, but it had done nothing to calm passions on either side.
+The Missouri Compromise had resolved a particularly tense political issue, but it had done nothing to calm passions on either side.
 Indeed, the growing efficiency of the transport network made southerners and northers increasingly familiar with each others’ way of life, and therefore more and more opposed to each others’ values.
-Moreover, the growth of evangelical Christianity brought about by the continuing religious revival known as the Second Great Awakening (1800-1840) revival led to a rising clamour for the abolition of slavery.
+Moreover, the growth of evangelical Christianity brought about by the continuing religious revival known as the Second Great Awakening (1800-1840) led to a rising clamor for the abolition of slavery.
 This of course aroused the anger of southerners, and the two great “sections” of American society were growing further and further apart.

 The 1820s and 30s saw strong geographical, economic and democratic expansion in the country.
 There was a remarkable transportation revolution, with turnpikes, canals, steamboats and (after 1828) railroads coming into use.
 Probably the single most significant development in transport was the opening of the Erie Canal in 1825.
 This connected the Atlantic coast with the Great Lakes by a navigable waterway, and made the journey to the mid-west for immigrants much shorter and easier than before.
-It also allowed goods to be transported from the prairies to the east coast, and hence to Europe and the world, much more cheaply.
+It also allowed goods to be transported from the prairies to the east coast, and hence to Europe and the world, much more cheaply – thus greatly boosting the economic potential of these regions.

 The 1820s, 30s and 40s also saw the continued growth of cotton-growing as a major economic activity.
 These decades saw cotton become the major export of the country, accounting for 60% of all exports.